sonntam/shelf-db/README.md

 WIP Notice
 ----------

 This project is still in an early development stage and *not yet ready for production environments*.
 Because of that there are no setup instructions present yet.
+The code quality needs improvement, i.e. a more modular approach will be incorporated via code-refactoring in the near future.

 Introduction
 ------------